EspressoSystems/cape/README.md

     nix-shell
     cargo watch -x test

-If some compilation error occurs delete the files generated previously (from the root of theproject):
+If some compilation error occurs, delete the files generated previously (from the root of theproject):

     rm -R artifacts rust/contracts